fmaglia/BoI/README.md

 [[paper](https://arxiv.org/abs/1806.05946)] [[project](http://implab.ce.unipr.it/?page_id=787)]

 Bag of Indexes (BoI) is a multi-index hashing C++ library, used for solving Approximate Nearest Neighbors (ANN) search problems.
-In the belove figure, an example of working of BoI is presented.
+In the belove figure, an example of BoI's working is presented.

 ![BoI_overview](http://implab.ce.unipr.it/wp-content/uploads/2018/06/BoI.png)

+LSH and multi-probe LSH are the only, at the moment, projection functions implemented.

 ## Datasets
 The files are binaries.
 They are created using a simple C++ script.